 A Beef & Boards Christmas is a song and dance show and a family-favorite tradition.
 As one of the longest-running dinner theatres in the country, Beef & Boards has perfected this Indy celebration.

 Charles Dickens' A Christmas Carol is an unforgettable experience, performed by the world-class Indiana Repertory Theatre.
 Marvel at the opulence of the historic 1927 Indiana Theatre while you take in this decades-long Indy holiday tradition.

 Indianapolis Symphony Orchestra’s Yuletide Celebration is located in the Hilbert Circle Theater, just steps from the Circle of Lights.
-This year’s show features holiday classics by Broadway’s best, Ben Crawford, and the sounds of Indy’s symphony.
+This year’s show features five-time Grammy Award-winner, Sandi Patty, and the sounds of Indy’s symphony.
 After the show, make your way around the Circle and enjoy a cup of legendary hot chocolate from the South Bend Chocolate Company.

 Celebration Crossing at the Indiana State Museum invites you to learn about holiday traditions, both longstanding and new.
 Visitors can ride the Santa Claus Express, visit with Santa and get their photo taken, and participate in holiday and winter themed activities on all levels of the museum.